learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## Print mislabeled images

-Finally, here we demonstrate iterating through our images and printing those that are mislabbeled.
+Finally, here we demonstrate iterating through our images and printing those that are mislabeled.
 Be sure to make note of the code used for displaying these images, similar to what we saw above.

 ```python